ByGregMarine/bygregmarine.com/content/recipes/tacos-de-camarón-shrimp-tacos.md

   - instruction: Place 4 shrimp evenly on each taco
   - instruction: Apply 1 tbsp of salsa verde on each taco
   - instruction: Apply 2 tbsp of mango salsa on each taco
+notes: Video coming soon!
+You can use pre-made tortillas, slaw mix, salsa verde, and mango salsa.
+Or you can make your own!
+I prefer to sauté the slaw.
+But you can skip those steps if you prefer your veggies raw.
 tags:
   - Mexican
   - Disney